AdobeDocs/workfront.en/help/classic/administration-and-setup/get-started-wf-administration/actions-in-admin-console.md

 # Platform-based administration differences (Adobe Workfront/Adobe Business Platform)

+>[!IMPORTANT]
+>
+>You're currently viewing the Adobe Workfront Classic version of this document.
+Adobe Workfront Classic is no longer supported.
+All Adobe Workfront Classic functionality, along with this documentation, will be removed in July 2022.
+Please transition to the the new Adobe Workfront experienceas soon as possible, and switch to the new Adobe Workfront experience version of this document.

 If your organization has been onboarded to the Adobe Business Platform, your users use the Adobe Business Platform to access Adobe Workfront.
 This means that:

 * User management is largely done through the Adobe Admin Console
-* Single Sign-On (SSO) in handled through the Adobe Business Platform rather than through Workfront
+* Single Sign-On (SSO) is handled through the Adobe Business Platform rather than through Workfront

 As an Adobe Workfront administrator, your administration responsibilities and procedures differ based on whether your organization has been onboarded to the Adobe Business Platform.
-This articles lists the procedures that must be handled differently, and links to instructions for both Workfront and the Adobe Admin Console.
+This article lists the procedures that must be handled differently, and links to instructions for both Workfront and the Adobe Admin Console.

 ## Users